 “You better not,” rumbled a voice from my left.
 Joey Reed, all six foot five inches, loomed up.

 “Howdy Joey,” I responded.
 “Eat any good books lately?”

 “What’re you doing back here?” he asked.

 “Getting a beer,” I said.
 “What’s it to ya?”

 “We thought you were dead,” continued the lummox.

 “So I gathered,” I replied.

 “Now wait a minute, men,” said Perry, “let’s have no undue fussing!”

-Joey ignored Perry and came in for a right hook punch.
-I blocked his arm while punching him in the gut.
+Disregarding Perry, Joey came in for a right hook punch, which I ducked.
+Then I punched him in the gut.
 Joey doubled over.
-I threw the missing link on the floor.

 “I’m gonna assume that name you made for yourself wasn’t a good one,” remarked Conrad.